 Furnace rheometer for viscosity measurements of liquid metals and alloys

 The UConn-Thermo Fisher Scientific Center of Excellence is one of the world’s foremost facilities for electron microscopy.
 Its microscopy instruments include the Themis Titan for sub-angstrom analysis of materials and the Talos TEM for simultaneous quantitative energy dispersive spectroscopy and analysis to uncover chemical composition of materials.
 This equipment is available for collaborative research with industry partners including applications for clean energy materials and the testing of additively manufactured components such as those found in medical devices and polymeric materials for biomedical applications.

-The IPB will house a total of seven instruments from Thermo Fisher Scientific, including the flagship microscope, Titan Themis TEM, which is capable of more than one-hundred million times magnification, allowing scientists to see individual atoms, determine their arrangement and measure their electrical and magnetic forces.
-The microscopes will move to the IPB in 2018.
+The IPB houses a total of seven Thermo Fisher Scientific instruments, including the flagship microscope, Titan Themis TEM, which is capable of more than one-hundred million times magnification, allowing scientists to see individual atoms, determine their arrangement and measure their electrical and magnetic forces.
+The microscopes moved to the IPB in April 2018.

 Helios Nanolab 460F1